 Formal email or letter

-- The subject line – "Formal complaint of sexual harassment."
+- The subject line – "Formal complaint of alleged sexual harassment."
 This puts the company on notice that you are making a serious complaint that requires action.

 - A timeline, with as many names, dates, and actions documented as possible.
 Any witnesses you can list are helpful.